getbouncer/apidocs/card-scan/android-integration-guide/README.md

 To modify arrangement or UI functionality, you can create a custom implementation of this library.
 See the [example single-activity demo app](https://github.com/getbouncer/cardscan-android/blob/master/demo/src/main/java/com/getbouncer/cardscan/demo/SingleActivityDemo.java).

+## Supporting more cards

+Though CardScan supports several cards, you may need to add support for cards specific to your business, instructions can be found in the [card support docs](android-card-support.md).

 ## Developing

 The basics of the CardScan architecture are outlined in the [architecture docs](android-architecture-overview.md).